 Simon joined the board in August 2016 and is a member of the Audit Committee.
 Simon has a MA in English Literature from the University in Glasgow and is a qualified teacher, gaining specialisms in Literacy and ESOL.

 His career began as a Graduate Trainee at The University of Glasgow Library, before embarking on a career in teaching.
 Simon taught English in China for two years and he moved back to the UK to join Newcastle College as an ESOL Instructor, before being promoted to ESOL Instructor Coordinator.
-Since 2008 Simon has been Learning Manager at Crisis, formerly at the charity’s Newcastle centre and currently at its Edinburgh service.
-Simon set up the charity’s learning service in Edinburgh and is responsible for its development and expansion.
-His role involves leading on all aspects of the service’s educational delivery.
-Simon is part of Crisis’ Scotland Strategy group, developing local and national strategy to reduce homelessness.
-Simon is also a Director of Learning Link Scotland.
+Simon was Learning Manager at Crisis, formerly at the charity’s Newcastle centre and then at it's Edinburgh service.
+Simon set up the charity’s learning service in Edinburgh and was responsible for its development and expansion.
+Currently Simon is Learning, Development and Innovation Lead at Community Justice Scotland.
 Simon gained his SVQ in Management at West Lothian College.
 Personal interests include travel, swimming and reading.

 JULIA SIMPSON - Board Member & Staff Member